 Strengthens resilient communities

-Collective Action Studio (CAS) is a community art focused nonprofit company.
-We produce artwork, curates exhibitions, and develops educational projects in collaboration with artists, communities and institutions.
-Our goal is to develop access, equity, and positive learning outcomes for the community and to advance social justice, to bolster communities through the arts.
+Collective Action Studio (CAS) is a community art organization.
+We produce artwork, curate exhibitions, and develop artistic and educational projects.
+Our goal is to develop access, equity, and learning opportunities for the community, to advance social justice, and to bolster communities through the arts.

 Justin Charles Hoover (胡智騰)